jtackaberry/rtk/doc/intro.md

 -- Create a new button initialized with this label.
 Note the curly braces, -- because all rtk.Widget classes actually receive a table of attributes -- upon initialization.
-This one is a special "positional" value that -- corresponds to the 'label' attribute. local button = rtk.Button{'Fool me once, shame on ... you'}
+This one is a special "positional" value that -- corresponds to the 'label' attribute.
+We also add a 20px margin around -- the button to add some spacing between it and the window border. local button = rtk.Button{'Fool me once, shame on ... you.', margin=20}
 -- Add an onclick handler to respond to mouse clicks of the button button.onclick = function(self, event)
     -- Animate the button color to red and change the label.